mikklemberg/My-personal-notes/_posts/2024-02-29-citizen-narrative.md

 But when we understand these deep narratives, we can see beyond their limitations.
 Then, we can reclaim our power, not just as consumers or subjects, but as active shapers of our society and future.

-They propose a "citizens' story" in which we work together to solve global problems.
+They propose a "**citizen story**" in which we work together to solve global problems.

 Changing the narrative can be a decisive response to the climate catastrophe by reshaping how society perceives and addresses environmental challenges.
 [Changing the narrative can shift collective behavior and policy, which is essential to effectively tackling the climate crisis.](https://blog.mikklemberg.ee/narratives.html)